How to Stop Cravings at Night When You Have PCOS

 Does PCOS Cause Food Cravings at Night?

-Many women with PCOS experience intense carbohydrate cravings or sugar cravings due to fluctuating blood sugar levels.
+Many women diagnosed with PCOS experience intense carbohydrate cravings or sugar cravings due to fluctuating blood sugar levels.
 But, since PCOS is a hormonal condition, it means that hormones other than insulin are also affected.
 For example, hunger and satiety-regulating hormones like leptin and ghrelin can be out of whack, making it harder for your body to understand when it is full or unsatisfied.

 Another hormone imbalance that is common with PCOS is elevated cortisol levels, AKA the stress hormone.
 When you’re feeling stressed, you may feel inclined to partake in emotional eating or have increased cravings, especially at night when most people try to relax and unwind from their day.
 But also, high stress can also contribute to insulin resistance, making it a full-circle moment.